Adult Like a Boss was born out of all the text messages, emails, and phone calls between my kids and I when they moved out on their own.

 We made all those mistakes despite having the advantage of home ec courses as a requirement in school.

-It got us familiar with how a kitchen works and menu planning.
+Home ec familiarized us with how a kitchen works and menu planning.
 Honestly, we learned to cook really weird stuff, though.
 Bacon and American cheese wrapped around hot dogs?
 Pound cake?
 Really?
-We also learned some things about budgeting and sewing buttons back on.
+We also learned some things about budgeting and sewing buttons back on, and what a spatula was, but real life stuff?
+No.

 Now most high schools don’t even offer home ec or any sort of vocational or consumer skills courses at all, weird food or not.

-A lot of kids are discouraged from “wasting time” on adult skills courses “for pregnant girls and those without academic skills.”
+Some kids have been discouraged from “wasting time” on adult skills courses “for pregnant girls and those without academic skills.”
 Yeah, that’s what my DIL was told by her high school counselor.
 The counselor told her that those classes weren’t for students with “real potential”.

 Like people with potential never cook their own food?